Nairn Street Cottage: Museum: 1980–current

 The Colonial Cottage Museum Society campaigned to save the cottage from demolition, and established the cottage as an educational museum in 1980.
+The cottage is now owned by Wellington City Council and managed by the Wellington Museums Trust.

 Nairn Street Cottage offers guided tours of the house and gardens.
 Each tour begins with a run through of the Wallis family's history and the significant events that occurred around the world during the 127 years that the Wallis family lived in Nairn Street Cottage.

 All of the items within the cottage, with some exceptions, date from between 1850 and 1880.
 Several items belonged to the family, others were donated from other settler families, while others have been loaned or purchased.

 Tours, group tours, and education visits are available at the museum.

 In 2018 the cottage was temporarily closed and refurnished.
 The reopening signified a shift in focus – originally the cottage focused solely on William and Catherine Wallis; the refurbishment saw a wider focus on the different generations of the Wallis family from 1830 to 1970.